salvogiangri/UN1CA/docs/expert/flags.md

 ### - **SOURCE_HAS_SYSTEM_EXT** (boolean, required)
 {: .pb-2 }
-Set this to true if the source device has a separate system_ext partition.
+Set this flag to true if the source device has a separate system_ext partition.
 You can check this by extracting the `super.img` partition or in the fstab config file.

 ### - **SOURCE_HAS_KNOX_DUALDAR** (boolean, required)
 {: .pb-2 }